-- U Universal suitable for all - PG Parental Guidance.
-Some scenes may be unsuitable for young children. - 12A (PG12) Passed only for viewing by persons aged 12 years or older or younger persons accompanied by an adult. - 12 Passed only for viewing by persons aged 12 years or older.

-- 15 Passed only for viewing by persons aged 15 years and over. - 18 Passed only for viewing by persons aged 18 years and over.
+- U Universal suitable for all. - PG Parental Guidance.
+Some scenes may be unsuitable for young children. - I2A (PGI2) Passed only for viewing by persons aged I2 years or older or younger persons accompanied by an adult. - 12 Passed only for viewing by persons aged 12 years or older. - 15 Passed only for viewing by persons aged 15 years and over. - 18 Passed only for viewing by persons aged 18 years and over.

-In some cases, the PG rating may carry a recommended viewing age - eg PG8 would only be suitable for children over the age of 8, if accompanied by an adult
+In some cases, the PG rating may carry a recommended viewing age - eg PG8 would only be suitable for children over the age of 8, if accompanied by an adult.

-Appendix 6 Delegations under the 2003 Act
+Delegations under the 2003 Act

-Matter to be dealt with Full Committee Sub- Committee Authorised Officers Application for Personal Licence Police objection (See Note I ) All other cases Application for Personal Licence with unspent convictions All cases Application for Premises Licence/Club Premises Certificate Valid Representation (See Note 2 All other cases Application for provisional statement Valid Representation (See Note 2) All other cases Application to vary Premises Licence/Club Premises Certificate Valid Representation (See Note 2) All other cases Application for a minor variation All cases Application to vary Designated Premises Supervisor Police objection (See Note I) All other cases Request to be removed as Designated Premises Supervisor All cases Application for transfer of Premises Licence Police objection (See Note I) All other cases Applications for interim authorities Police objection (See Note I ) All other cases Application to review Premises Licence/Club Premises Certificate All cases

-Matter to be dealt with Full Committee Sub- Committee Authorised Officers Decision on whether a complaint is irrelevant, frivolous, vexatious, repetitious etc. All cases Decision to object when local authority is a consultee and not the relevant authority considering the application All cases Determination of a Police Representation to a Temporary Event Notice.
-All cases
+Matter to be dealt with Full Committee Sub- Committee Authorised Officers Application for Personal Licence Police objection (See Note 1) All other cases Application for Personal Licence with unspent convictions All cases Application for Premises Licence/ Club Premises Certificate Valid Representation (See Note 2) All other cases Application for provisional statement Valid Representation (See Note 2) All other cases Application to vary Premises Licence/ Club Premises Certificate Valid Representation (See Note 2) All other cases Application for a minor variation All cases Application to vary Designated Premises Supervisor Police Objection (See Note I) All other cases Request to be removed as Designated Premises Supervisor All cases Application for transfer of Premises Licence Police Objection (See Note I) All other cases Applications for interim authorities Police Objection (See Note I) All other cases Application to review Premises Licence/Club Premises Certificate All cases Decision on whether a complaint is irrelevant, frivolous, vexatious, repetitious etc. All cases Decision to object when local authority is a consultee and not the relevant authority considering the application All cases Determination of a Police Representation to a Temporary Event Notice All cases

-Note I - "Police objection" = If a Police objection has been made and not withdrawn.
+Note 1 - "Police objection" = If a Police objection has been made and not withdrawn.